SvenHammann90/SSI/RWOT_9/Topic_Paper_RWOT.md

 In this fixed version, the security properties could be proven.

-For readers interested in the details, the Tamarin models are available at (TODO: add github link).
+For readers interested in the details, the Tamarin models are available in the folder *DID_Tamarin*.

 ### Thoughts on further topics